Dongfang777/EE629/README.md

+# IoT weekly report 8

+[2020-10-21] Watch the IoT tutorial video on Bilibili, https://www.bilibili.com/video/BV1rx411X7xo?from=search&seid=6741091868703443567

+[2020-10-22] Continued reading the third chapter of reference book.
+Have got to 3.11.1 'Message Queue Telemetry Transport(MQTT).'

+[2020-10-23] Tried to solve some Python problems proposed by other users on CSDN to practise my Python programming ability.

 # IoT weekly report 7

 [2020-10-13] Continued reading the third chapter of reference book.
 Have got to 3.9.3 'Future Trends and Recommendations.'